spinnaker/governance/rfc/halyard-lite.md

-The solution here is less clear, as there is not a great way to pass config files to Helm; to have a native Helm installation, it would be necessary to reproduce the entire Halyard config in the values file, and re-implement Halyard Lite in Helm’s templating language.
+The solution here is less clear, as there is not a great way to pass config files to Helm; to have a native Helm installation, it would be necessary to reproduce the entire Halyard config in the values file, and re-implement kleat in Helm’s templating language.
 A better solution would be to have Helm install the operator, which is similar to how the chart currently just installs Halyard but should provide a more Kubernetes-native experience.